-Additionally, Caremark’s Medicare PDP formularies impose quantity limits and/or prior authorization requirements on the majority of pharmacologic treatments for opioid addiction and overdose.
-These treatments, including generics, are also all listed on Tier 3 or higher of the formulary.
-This designation is associated with copays of at least $35 or coinsurance rates typically exceeding 33%.

 Even with its new Opioid Utilization Management Program, Caremark does not require step therapy as a pre-condition for coverage of immediate-release opioids.

 Caremark does not impose three-day limits on opioids prescribed for acute pain.

 Caremark does not require prior authorization when opioids are prescribed for chronic pain.